 N-565 applicants who are applying for a special certificate of naturalization to be recognized as a US citizen by other countries must also include a copy of their naturalization certificate in their applications.

 Additional evidence may be necessary as part of an N-565 application depending on a person’s specific circumstances.
 Examples of circumstances that may require additional evidence include if an applicant is replacing a certificate because their gender or marital status has changed, among other possible factors.

 Lost Citizenship Certificate or Lost Naturalization Certificate?
 We Can Help

 Whether you’ve lost your citizenship or naturalization certificate, or your current certificate has outdated information, Janet Moon, Esq. can help you get a replacement.

 It’s very important that all necessary information and evidence is included in Form N-565.
 Not having complete, accurate information or evidence in the right format can cause delays or rejections, creating even more problems.
-For many years, Janet Moon has helped clients successfully complete Form N-565.

 To schedule an initial consultation, contact today.